Samleo8/112AnimalRacers/TP1_ProjectProposal.md

 # Lego Racers: Remake++
 An attempt to remake my childhood favourite Lego Racers, with added features, including intelligent enemies, powerups and obstacles.

+## TP2 Update
+I was unexpectedly able to code out the enemy cars in time.
+Hence, instead of the original single player mode, it's now a race against other (very stupid) AI cars.

+Obstacles will be added if necessary before TP3.

+I changed musical sound track too.

 ## Competitive Analysis
 The first racing game to analyse will of course be **Lego Racers** itself.
 This will naturally be a hard game to beat in terms of playability, mechanics and features.
 However, this remake++ version will not only incorporate the good features of Lego Racers, but also add on some features: